Gavilan SC: History

 With standards for microfloppy drives still emerging, Gavilan was designed to accommodate both a 3.0-inch 320 KB microfloppy drive as well as a 3.5-inch floppy drive.

-Slow sales, due to the as yet undeveloped market for laptops, caused Gavilan Computer Corp. to declare Chapter 11 bankruptcy with cash flow problems.
-The company ceased operations in 1985.
+Gavilan originally planned to avoid the retail segment entirely, instead providing the laptop through corporate fleet sellers.
+In November 1983, however, the company pivoted to providing the laptop to individuals through retail outlets.
+Owing to a rigorous overhaul of the design of the laptop, the company missed its initial shipment deadline of December 1983, with the first several dozen units shipping instead in April 1984.
+Early units were fraught with technical issues, prompting more tweaks.
+Mass production and sales did not commence until June 1984.
+By this point, a major distributor of the Gavilan computer had filed for bankruptcy and was forced to pulled out of their deal with Gavilan.
+In late 1984, Gavilan Computer Corporation themselves declared Chapter 11 bankruptcy with cash flow problems.
+The company ceased operations in 1985, having only shipped a few thousand units of the Gavilan SC.

 Reception

 BYTE in June 1983 called the Gavilan "a traveling professional's dream come true ... [it] promises to set new industry standards, not only for truly portable computers, but also for integration of applications software".